DCD-Ecosystem/dcd_protocol/docs/01_nodeos/03_plugins/state_history_plugin/40_how-to-restore-snapshot-with-full-history.md

 ## Remarks

 If `nodeos` fails to receive blocks from the network, then try the above using `net_api_plugin`.
-Use `cleos net disconnect` and `cleos net connect` to reconnect nodes which timed out.
+Use `dcdcli net disconnect` and `dcdcli net connect` to reconnect nodes which timed out.

 [[caution | Caution when using `net_api_plugin`]]
 | Either use a firewall to block access to `http-server-address`, or change it to `localhost:8888` to disable remote access.